Transforming Change Management

 Effective leaders:

-Communicate Vision Clearly: They explain why change is necessary and what success looks like and build confidence in the team's ability to achieve success.
+Communicate Vision Clearly: They explain why change is necessary and what success looks like.
+This builds confidence in the team's ability to achieve success.

 Demonstrate Commitment: They actively participate and support the change.